Magnificent architecture and charitable wine in Würzburg

 Today's town hall is made up of buildings from different eras.
 The so-called Red Building was built in the Renaissance.
 However, the oldest part is the Grafeneckart.
 Its origins go back to a family tower from around 1180.
 The building was given its name in the 12th century by a castle mayor who lived here.

 The town has used this building as its town hall for over 700 years.
 In the middle of the 15th century, the tower was built to a height of 55 metres and the clock was installed.
-A tower keeper lived in the tower, keeping watch for fires and ringing the storm bell in the event of an alarm.
+A tower keeper lived in the tower, watching out for fires and ringing the storm bell in the event of an alarm.
 The most important and oldest room is the Wenceslas Hall.
 King Wenceslas, the King of Bohemia, had promised the people of Würzburg their long-awaited imperial freedom, but revoked this shortly afterwards.

 On the ground floor of the town hall, a memorial room with a model of the destroyed city of Würzburg commemorates 16 March 1945, when more than 80 percent of Würzburg's old town was reduced to rubble within 20 minutes.
 Around 5000 people died.